Tuttotorna/OMNIAMIND/README.md

 1. execute a real backend capture

-2. classify the first backend as ACCEPT / PROVISIONAL / REJECT
+2. classify the first backend as ACCEPT, PROVISIONAL, or REJECT

 3. run the first OMNIAMIND proxy computation on real traces